 STEP 2: Make sure you have the latest version of Edge by downloading it from microsoft.com/edge.

-STEP 4: Connect your child's email account(s) to Bark for monitoring on your dashboard.
+STEP 4: Connect your child's email account(s) to Bark on your dashboard.

 This is an important step in getting the web browsing monitoring set up because it allows our system to identify your child's web browser as their own.